meta (μετά) - beyond

 Jerry worked at Phoenix Gold International for 8 years as the New Product Development Manager where he was responsible for creating new product lines 5 of which were awarded patents.
 While there he developed an industry first device that was awarded the prized “Innovations Award” at CES Las Vegas.

-Working for TriQuint Semiconductor as an Engineering Maintenance Tech.
-There he was tasked with the repair and maintenance of ultra-high vacuum equipment, plasma etchers and chemical bath systems.
+Working for TriQuint Semiconductor as an Engineering Maintenance Tech, he was tasked with the repair and maintenance of ultra-high vacuum equipment, plasma etchers and chemical bath systems.
 Additionally, he refined several processes resulting in significant cost savings in production.

 He resides in Saint George, Utah with his wife.
 He has 2 beautiful daughters and 3 wonderful granddaughters.
 Jerry tends to bring a humorous side to things.
 Hobbies include hiking, biking, bodybuilding, car audio and traveling.